Out of the Cradle: Critical reception

-The Los Angeles Times wrote that "it's impossible to miss the meaning of Out of the Cradle: the primacy of the guitar as an expressive instrument".
-The Rolling Stone Album Guide said that "one catchy song after song, the sonic details flesh out the deceptively simple melodies".
+Greg Kot of The Chicago Tribune praised Out of the Cradle as "a dazzling sonic feast, showing Buckingham's range as a balladeer, rocker and Tin Pan Alley-style craftsman" while emphasizing that "the album is not lacking for rock 'n' roll spark.
+It's far more diverse than his two earlier solo albums, and more quirkily intriguing than his generally streamlined work with the post-Tusk Fleetwood Mac."
+Stephen Holden of The New York Times hailed Out of the Cradle as one of the ten best albums of the year, calling it an "exquisitely produced studio artifact."
+The Los Angeles Times wrote that "it's impossible to miss the meaning of Out of the Cradle: the primacy of the guitar as an expressive instrument."
 The Washington Post declared: "The album's stories are told with music, and only Brian Wilson, Stevie Wonder, Paul McCartney and a handful of others have made rock-and-roll as rich and powerful as this."
 Stereo Review assessed Out of the Cradle in its column of the best recordings of the month and said that the album demonstrated "how essential Lindsey Buckingham's glossy but edgy arrangements were" to Fleetwood Mac.

-RPM called the album a "superb package of middle-of-the-road rock" that "does justice to Buckingham's vocal smoothness".
+RPM called the album a "superb package of middle-of-the-road rock" that "does justice to Buckingham's vocal smoothness."
 The pan-European magazine Music & Media believed that every song on the album was "a potential summer hit" and identified "Countdown", "Don't Look Down", and "Doing What I Can" as having particularly promising chart potential.
 Of "Say We'll Meet Again", Magnet wrote that "Buckingham's Beach Boys/Les Paul & Mary Ford fascination manifests itself on this spare and breezy ballad, which closes Out of the Cradle in most gentle fashion."
-AllMusic wrote that along with Michael Nesmith's Tropical Campfires, Out of the Cradle "may be one of the finest and most underrated albums of the 1990s".
+Matthew Greenwald of AllMusic would later write that along with Michael Nesmith's Tropical Campfires, Out of the Cradle "may be one of the finest and most underrated albums of the 1990s."
+Mark Coleman would also write in The Rolling Stone Album Guide that the album had Buckingham's "strongest hooks since [Fleetwood Mac's] Rumours...On catchy song after song, the sonic details flesh out the deceptively simple melodies."

+In The Village Voices annual Pazz & Jop critics' poll for the year's best albums, Out of the Cradle finished at number 33.